SynapseWeb/Mystery-Object/README.md

 Dusten: Tracing sections 36-50 (15 sections)

 Dakota: Done with 15 - 29 and cleaned up Bob's traces on 30-35.
+Also re-named trace on section 34 from "domain2" to "domain1"